Boris Becker: Imprisonment

 Becker was charged with illegally failing to hand over assets and trophies with a value of £2.5 million to repay debt during his bankruptcy, and on 21 March 2022, his trial began at Southwark Crown Court, London.
 On 8 April 2022, Becker was found guilty of four charges under the Insolvency Act.
 On 29 April 2022, he was sentenced to 30 months' imprisonment for the offences.
 His incarceration commenced at HM Prison Wandsworth in South London, before he was transferred to HM Prison Huntercombe, a facility used to detain foreign criminals.
 Becker was released from prison on 15 December 2022 having served 8 months.
-The same day he was understood to have been deported to Germany; he was eligible for automatic deportation having received a custodial sentence of more than 12 months.
-There have been conflicting reports about his future eligibility to enter the UK, with some saying that he would have been able to return to the UK in October 2024 at the earliest, and others that he is barred from entering the country for ten years.
+The same day he was understood to have been deported to Germany, as he was eligible for automatic deportation having received a custodial sentence of more than 12 months.
+There have been conflicting reports about his future eligibility to enter the UK, with some reports stating that he would have been able to return to the UK in October 2024 at the earliest, and others stating that he is barred from entering the country for ten years.